ASSol82/Kuznechik-bitslice/README.md

 **Anatoly Sergeevich Solovyev and Denis Bonislavovich Fomin Bitsliced implementations of the «Streebog» and «Kuznechik» algorithms**

-published at the CTCRYPT 2025 conference.
+published at the CTCRYPT 2025 conference, https://ctcrypt.ru/files/files/2025/06/solovyev-fomim.pdf